kashi618/Atlas-of-Thoughts/College/Modules/Programming/Unsorted/Reading Strings - gets() - C.md

 It will read all characters typed, including whitespace characters and newline character (enter key) **NOTE:** THIS FUNCTION IS GONNA BECOME DEPRICATED, MEANING don't use it :)
 It is being replaced by fgets()
+This is dangerous because you can write as much as you can, and cause a buffer overflow
 ```c showlinenumbers
 // Gets user input
 gets(name);